larvalabs/meebitsapi/README.md

 If the access request was completed successfully you will receive two parameters to your callback URL:
 ```
-account: The account address that apporved access.
+account: The account address that approved access.
 accessToken: The token that grants access to the owner files.
 ```